The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 A 3% surcharge will be applied to all foreign transactions made with the card.

-How Chase Freedom Unlimited Compares to Other Cards
+How the Chase Freedom Unlimited Compares To Other Cards

 Because of its high cash back rewards in multiple categories and lack of an annual fee, the Chase Freedom Unlimited credit card performed well in comparison to most other cash back cards.
 Before you compare the card to its competitors, make sure to evaluate what you are looking for in a card.